kevin-shanghai/Strong_RTSP_Player/README.md

 ========================================================
 ###The player.h and player.cpp is the core implementation about the RTSP player, so keep in mind these two files, after that you will be clear about the detail of this project.
 ![Alt text](/images/project.jpg)

+##It's my greate honour you can distribute or reuse part of this  progrme without for buiness. if you have any problem about this programe, please let me know!